niluss/gear360_gallery_mod/README.md

 - Connect to the Wi-Fi access point created by the camera (Gear 360), the password is shown on the camera screen.
 - Open the browser and go to http://192.168.43.1:8888 (assuming your camera is also using 192.168.43.1 as the IP, it seems all are, but you can check yout IP from GUI or from the command line by typing ```ipconfig``` on Windows or ```ifconfig``` or ```ip addr ls``` on Linux.

+Instructions to use open360.htm to view unstitched files locally:
+- Copy the contents of www directory into your device pc/mobile
+- Copy your unstitched files from the Gear 360 to your pc/mobile
+- Install an http server (like Servez on windows, or HTTP File Server on Android)
+- Start the http server and browse the open360.htm via the browser.
+- Tap the icon on the page, and open a 360 image or video to view.
+It will show the same 360 viewer.

 For devs: